MohamadAdnanAlokla/retinal-vessel-segmentation/README.md

 # retinal-vessel-segmentation
-U-Net model for retinal blood vessel segmentation using DRIVE dataset and Gradio interface.
+Proposed model for retinal blood vessel segmentation using DRIVE dataset and Gradio interface and depend on U-Net.
 # Retinal Blood Vessel Segmentation - Model Comparison

 This project segments retinal blood vessels using a U-Net based model.
 Below is a comparison of different models on the **DRIVE dataset**.